Best Old Cars To Restore

 picture courtesy of Thomas Griffin

 Early Camaros share many parts with other Chevys, as well as early Pontiac Firebirds.
-Parts availability is fantastic, literally everything you need to rebuild one (including new 1969 Camaro bodies).
-Consider yourself lucky if you find a real Camaro SS or Z/28 with the original motor.
-However, all first-gen models are still worth your while.
+Parts availability is fantastic, nearly everything you need to rebuild one (including new 1969 Camaro bodies).

 1963-1965 Buick Riviera

-Although all models are worth restoring, the Gran Sport option was equipped with a dual-quad 425ci 'Super Wildcat' V8.
+Although all models are worth restoring, Gran Sport models were equipped with a dual-quad 425ci 'Super Wildcat' V8.
 A total of 3,354 Rivieras were so equipped.

 1961-1966 Ford Thunderbird